Warm Place. Cool Shul.

 Early Childhood (age 0-5)

-For more information about any of these programs, contact the Adath Israel School Office at 610-934-1920 or email Laurie Purcell.
+For more information, contact the Adath Israel School Office at 610-934-1920 or email Laurie Purcell.

 Grade School (age 5 and up)

-For more information about any of these programs, contact the Adath Israel School Office at 610-934-1920 or email Na'ama Yarden.
+For more information, contact the Adath Israel School Office at 610-934-1920 or email Na'ama Yarden.

 Rosh Chodesh - It's a Girl's Thing

-Adath Israel has two active Rosh Chodesh groups, one for eighth grade and one for tenth grade girls.
+Adath Israel has two active Rosh Chodesh groups, one for ninth grade and one for eleventh grade girls.

 Rosh Hodesh is an experiential education program currently touching the lives of 3,500 girls across North America.
 The program uses Jewish teachings and practices — in a five-year cycle of curricular materials — to give girls a place to feel safe, articulate their deepest concerns, consider the impact of gender on their daily lives, have fun, and be ‘real’ with their peers.
 Rosh Chodesh is part of Moving Traditions, a nationally recognized pioneer in Jewish education.

 The Lower Merion Area Hebrew High (LMAHH) was created to provide a weekly Jewish learning experience, bringing students from many synagogues (or no synagogue) together under one consolidated program.
 Joining together to create a positive social atmosphere for all students involved, we are also able to provide our students with a diversity of viewpoints from educators and rabbis across the Main Line and beyond.
 This program has been developed by the four Conservative synagogues in the area - Adath Israel, Congregation Beth Am Israel, Temple Beth Hillel-Beth El and Har Zion Temple - and is open to other interested congregations, as well as teens who are not currently members of a synagogue.
-For more information, click the link above or contact Rabbi Ariella Rosen at 610-934-1927 or [email protected].
+For more information, click the link above or contact Norman Einhorn at [email protected] or 610-667-5000 ext.
+150.